Manfred Hoeberl: Car crashes and retirement

 Shortly after the 1994 World's Strongest Man contest, Hoeberl was involved in a near fatal car crash in which he broke several limbs, and fractured his hip in 8 places.
 After months of rehabilitation, Hoeberl returned to strongman competition, although he never again competed in the World's Strongest Man.
 A severe biceps injury sustained during the 1997 European Hercules contest forced him into retirement.

 Hoeberl was involved in a second near fatal crash in 2002.
-Hoeberl was involved in a head-on collision with a truck while riding a motorcycle at 80 miles per hour.
-Due to his injuries Hoeberl is no longer weight training, he is quoted as saying "I am kinda lucky to be alive".
+Hoeberl was involved in a head-on collision with a truck while riding a motorcycle at 80 miles per hour (130 km/h).
+Due to his injuries Hoeberl is no longer weight training, he is quoted as saying, “I am kinda lucky to be alive.”